 - Protected via Local Network.
 Indicates mobile requests are protected only when the device is on the corporate network that’s configured to forward DNS requests to ETP.
 In this case, the local DNS server handles requests.
 This status also appears if ETP Client cannot send requests to ETP because outbound UDP port 53 is blocked in the enterprise firewall.

-disconnected, or that the connection is interrupted.
-This status indicates that the
+Client is disabled or disconnected, or that the connection is interrupted.
+This

-- Disabled by User.
-If you allow end users to disable the client and they do so, this additional status also appears.
+- Unprotected!
+Disabled by User.
+If you allow end users to disable the client, this status indicates that the client was disabled by the user.